pereznetworks/TD-Project9/project9-gallery-app/README.md

     This readme.md provides the basic how-to ..

-    .. for developers who might fork this repo.
+    .. for developers who might download and/or clone this repo.

     .. and want to modify it, build and run their own version

+# Assuming you know to download and/or for a github repo...

+    if not do yet know how to clone or download a github repo...

+    go back grasshopper, go back...

 # Flicker API keys setup:

-  To get this project up and running you will need a Flickr non-commercial api key.
+    To get this project up and running you will need...

+    a Flickr non-commercial api key.

     Steps to get a Flicker non-commercial api key: